vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 Many Android apps leak user privacy data
 ----------------------------------------

-First this bug is a design hole by Android OS itself and have nothing to do with AFWall+ or any other Firewall itself.
+First this bug is a design hole by Android OS itself and have nothing to do with AFWall+ or any other Firewall.

 What's the issue?
 -----------------